Skip to main content

 Simple Moving Average benchmark

-1M candles processed
+1M candles x 250 parameters

 RSX calculation